alasca-association/tarook/docs/src/usage/cluster-configuration.md

 #### Prometheus-based Monitoring Configuration

-The used prometheus-based monitoring setup is explained in more detail [here](./../managed-services/prometheus/overview.md).
+The used prometheus-based monitoring setup will be explained in more detail soon :)

 <details>
 <summary>config.toml: KSL - Prometheus Configuration</summary>